maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   ![Higher video settings](images/video-11hivideo.png)

 - Tip: the 256 color mode is requested by LEGO IDE.
   The resolution it needs is 640x480.
-If you big a larger resolution, the LEGO IDE just will put a large border around its 640x480 area.
+If you pick a larger resolution, the LEGO IDE will just put a large border around its 640x480 area.
-  What I prefer is to set the VM to 640x480, and use Win98 VM > View > Scaled mode then drag the VM screen to nearly full screen in my host machine.
+  What I prefer is to set the VM to 640x480, and use Win98 VM > View > Scaled mode then drag the VM window to nearly full screen in my host machine.

-### Step 6 - LEGO IDE
+### Step 6 - Install LEGO IDE

 Steps

 - Start the Vitual Win98 machine.
   Make sure the USB to Serial cable is plugged in, or you get an error.

-- Make sure the video card uses the 256 colors mode.
+- In the VM, make sure the video card uses the 256 colors mode.

 - Mount the LEGO CD-ROM.
 Right click the disc in the virtual machine status bar, then either point to the physical CD-ROm driver or the ripped ISO.